COLLEGE LEVEL EXAMINATION PROGRAM (CLEP)

 Q: What is a passing score on CLEP exams at Iowa State University?

 A: You will need a score equivalent to a B grade.
 CLEP French/German/Spanish Language information for passing scores can be found at: http://www.counseling.iastate.edu/testing-services.

 In order to reach the total score you see on your score report, two calculations are performed.

 First, your “raw score” is calculated.
 This is the number of questions you answer correctly.
 Your raw score increases by one point for each question answered correctly, and no points are gained or lost when a questions is not answered or is answered incorrectly.

 Second, your raw score is converted into a “scaled score” by a statistical process called equating.
 Equating maintains the consistency of standards for test scores over time by adjusting for slight differences in difficulty between test forms.
 This ensures that your score does not depend on the specific test form you took or how well others did on the same form.
 Your raw score is converted to a scaled score that ranges from 20, the lowest, to 80, the highest.
 The final scaled score is the score that appears on your score report.

 Q: How soon will I receive my results?

-A: You will receive your official candidate score report upon completion of the exam.
+A: You will receive your unofficial candidate score report upon completion of the exam.
 Your scores are reported only to you, unless you ask to have them sent elsewhere.
-If you want your scores sent to Iowa State University, you must select this option through the examination software.
+If you want your scores sent to Iowa State University, you must select this option when you register online.
 This service is free of charge only if you select your score recipient at the time you test.
 A fee will be charged for each score recipient you select at a later date.
-For the macro/Micro Economics departmental exams, you will receive your score the next day.
-All passing scores for both CLEP and Macro/Micro Economics will be sent to the Office of the Registrar.
+All passing CLEP scores will be sent to the Office of the Registrar.
 Test-out (T) credit will be posted on your transcript generally at the end of the following semester.